barriosjorge/gmt_docs/src/architecture-domains.rst

     remains flexible and, at the same time, that efficiently supports the operational workflows without constraining the introduction of new ones.

-  * Observatory Services - The OSRV groups the subsystems that provide common infrastructure service components.
+  * :ref:`Observatory-Services` - The OSRV groups the subsystems that provide common infrastructure service components.
 Each observatory services subsystem (engineering user interface, logging, telemetry, configuration, etc.) addresses a specific structural function.
 Structural functions are systemic in nature and they provide interfaces for any component in the system (e.g., fault management, telemetry).
 The OSRV components allow developers to focus in writing application specific code without worrying about low-level infrastructure implementation details.

   * Instrument Control System -- The ICS groups the subsystems....
 [TBC]